-The institute maintains printed and digitally secure student records for a period of not less than five (5) years and all student transcripts are kept permanently in digital storage on its campus.
+The institute maintains printed student records for a period of not less than five (5) years and all student transcripts are kept permanently in digital storage on its campus.

 The custodian of records shall be the Director.
-Studio Arts maintains records for each enrolled student, including written, recorded or transmitted documents and transcripts used in the admission process; records of academic progress; financial transactions; transcripts; and other final records.
+Studio Arts maintains records for each enrolled student, including written documents and transcripts used in the admission process; records of academic progress; financial transactions; transcripts; and other final records.

-Copies of transcripts, attendance records, projects, papers, etc., can be requested from the SA Administrative Office.
+Copies of transcripts, attendance records, etc., can be requested from the SA Administrative Office.
 The fee is \$25 for each set of copies to any individual address.
 Please allow 5 working days for each request.